aboedo/readme/README.md

 ## Motivations
 All I really want is to build things that are useful to others and help them make money.
 So I always focus on customer impact and their experience, and love hearing the feedback directly from customers.
 Everything we build together should somehow make someone's life easier, otherwise it's wasted time.

 I am also a nerd at heart.
 I enjoy having technical discussions of all sorts in all areas of the stack.
-I'll obviously not be equally strong in all of them, but I will always enjoy the discussion regardless.
+I'll obviously not be equally familiar in all of them, but I will always enjoy the discussion regardless.
 I love seeing the results of cool and clever engineering, although ideally it's not too clever (more on that later).

 And I love working with people who are smarter than myself and seeing what they build.